spacelift-io/user-documentation/docs/concepts/run/README.md

 Stopped is a _passive state_ meaning no operations are performed while a run is in this state.
 It's also a _terminal state_ meaning that no further state can supersede it.

+## Logs Retention

+Run logs are kept for 60 days.

 ## Zero Trust Model

 For your most sensitive Stacks you can use additional verification of Runs based on arbitrary metadata you can provide to Runs when creating or confirming them.